 They are faculty members at the MFA Fine Arts Department and the MFA Photography, Video and Related Media Department of the School of Visual Arts, New York.

 We are deeply grateful to the Warnock family for their generous support, allowing the department to have ongoing opportunities to engage with artists of this stature.
 We would also like to thank Dean Scheib, the Marriott Library, and the UMFA through their new ArtLandish series for continued support.

-Previous artists in residence have been Ernesto Pujol (2010), Andrea Bowers (2012), and J. Morgan Puett (2014).
+Previous artists in residence have been Mark Brest Van Kempen (2016), J. Morgan Puett (2014), Andrea Bowers (2012), and Ernesto Pujol (2010).

 Mark Brest Van Kempen, 2016

 A former Utahn and graduate of the University of Utah (BFA ‘85, MFA San Francisco Art Institute ‘91), Brest van Kempen was the fourth artist to be chosen for this elite residency.
 He led a master class in the form of intensive workshops where he collaborated with students on several large–scale projects which worked directly with Utah’s beautifully rich and diverse environment as their material.
 Brest Van Kempen has created a variety of artworks using the landscape itself as sculptural material.
 From his Free Speech Monument on the UC Berkeley campus to Land Exchange at the National Academy of Art in China, his work explores the range of emotions and issues that are embodied in our complex relationship to the environment, land, and place.